 The social studies curriculum begins with a focus on communities and neighborhoods.
 Prior to the start of the year, first graders complete a "Neighborhood Journal," which allows them to observe and explore features of their own neighborhood.
-The summer project allows students and teachers a shared experience, in which students learn about significant places and the roles of various people within communities, as well as focusing on building the classroom community.
-This learning is extended through the use of literature, creating models of neighborhoods, and field trips to important community spaces in Dedham.
-There is also a focus on the school community and learning about important DCD community members who are not typically in classroom settings.
-Students delve into the idea of "What does it mean to be American?"
-They share and build upon their personal understanding of this essential question and gain insight into others' perspectives.
-Significance of important United States symbols and landmarks are explored.
-Teachers introduce beginning mapping skills, and first graders learn to identify features of maps such as the compass rose and map keys.
-Our year concludes with a focus on community economics.
-Topics discussed include learning about producers and consumers, wants versus needs, and natural resources.
+This summer project provides learners with a shared experience, in which they discuss places, the roles of various people within communities, and significant celebrations that take place.
+This learning is extended through the use of literature, creating a model of neighborhoods, and field trips to important community spaces in Dedham.
+Later in the year, teachers introduce beginning mapping skills, and first graders learn to identify features of maps such as the compass rose and map keys.
+Our discussion of symbols within this unit allows students to delve into the function of various symbols in their lives.
+First graders explore the idea of where symbols originate and create symbols to represent communities they belong to.